nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 using the `unlinklocation` command described [above](#2-unlinking-a-resource-from-a-location))

 This commands unlinks an entity of the current resource mode from a specified flight in Wingman's database.
-For example, if the user is currently in the `plane` mode, then this command will unlink a `plane` from a specified flight in the database.
+For example, if you are currently in the `plane` mode, then this command will unlink a `plane` from a specified flight in the database.
 It shall be noted, however, that the parameters that are specified in different modes are different.